eboukamza/image-only/README.md

 ==
 [![CircleCI](https://circleci.com/gh/eboukamza/image-only.svg?style=svg)](https://circleci.com/gh/eboukamza/image-only)

-PWA to remove image metadata.
+App to remove image metadata before to be shared.

-Why?
+**Share your images without metadata**

+Motivation
 --

 When you take a photo with your camera a lot of metadata are added, including GPS position and date.